larrysass/gifstagram_with_game/README.md

 # Gifstagram

-This is the frontend repo for Gifstagram, a project by me and [Daniel Voigt](https://github.com/teenageGrampa/) Its a social media platform for discovering and sharing GIFs.
+This is the frontend repo for Gifstagram, a project by me and [Daniel Voigt](https://github.com/teenageGrampa/) Its a social media platform for discovering and sharing GIFs, powerd by the GIPHY API.

 [Click here for the deployed demo](http://gifstagram-new.surge.sh/)